 Rules of Thumb for ‘How many fish in a tank?’

-Notwithstanding the above, there is still a desire for a straightforward answer to how many fish in a tank.
+Notwithstanding the above, there is still a desire for a straightforward method to determine a safe stocking level.
 This has inevitably lead to a number of simple ‘Rules of Thumb’, none of which provide a wholly satisfactory answer.
 The following have been used for many years by koi keepers.

 - 4 koi per thousand gallons